kpf5297/Python_Scripts/README.md

 3. Install any dependencies required by the script, typically listed at the top of the script file or in a `requirements.txt` file in the branch.
 4. Run the script following the instructions provided in the script's comments or the branch's `README.md`.

-## Contributing

-Contributions to this project are welcome!
-Whether you have a suggestion for improving an existing script, or you have a new script to automate a task not currently covered, please feel free to contribute.
-See the `CONTRIBUTING.md` file for guidelines on how to make contributions.

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.

-## Contact

-For any questions or suggestions, please feel free to contact the project maintainer(s) via GitHub issues or pull requests.

-Thank you for visiting the Python Automation Scripts repository.
-We hope you find these tools helpful in your endeavors to automate and simplify tasks!